gpodder/mygpo/doc/dev/installation.rst

 Basic setup
 -----------

-On an Debian/Ubuntu based system, you can install dependencies with
+On a Debian/Ubuntu based system, you can install dependencies with

 .. code-block:: bash